-- To develop an understanding to critically assess and evaluate different forms, styles and genres of music videos/TVCs.
+- Critically assess and evaluate different forms, styles and genres of television commercials and music videos.

 - * Assessment timing is indicative of the week that the assessment is due or begins (where conducted over multiple weeks), and is based on the standard University academic calendar